Filing for Disability in Alabama

 $120

-In some situations, those who have too much countable income for SSI may also be able to receive this state supplementation payment.
-This monthly payment is administered by Alabama's county departments of human resources.
+In some situations, Alabamans who have too much countable income for SSI might also be able to receive this state supplementation payment.
+This monthly payment is administered by each Alabama county's Department of Human Resources.

-Often times after the onset of a disability, individuals will need assistance preparing to get a job, finding a job, and keeping that job.
-There are two different services in Alabama that are available to help disabled individuals.
+After the onset of a disability, individuals who want to try going back to work may need assistance preparing to get a job, finding a job, and keeping that job.

 Talk to a Disability Lawyer